B1/B2 Visitor Visa For Business & Tourism

 - Additional information such as: Do you belong to a clan or tribe?
 Have you travelled to any other countries or regions during the last 5 years?
 Have you belonged to, contributed to, or worked for any professional, social or charitable organisation?
 Have you any specialised skills or training?
 Have you ever served in the military?
 Have you ever served in, been a member of, or been involved with a paramilitary unit, vigilante unit, rebel group, guerrilla group, or insurgent organisation?

 - Security and Background Information: Medical and health information, criminal information, security information, e.g. whether you have been involved in terrorist activities, and immigration law violation information.

 - Preparer of Application: if someone has helped you to make your application, details of this person.

-Once you have completed the online application, print off a copy of the application form confirmation page which you will need to provide at your interview.
+Once you have completed the B1 B2 application form, print off a copy of the application form confirmation page which you will need to provide at your interview.

 Visit the US Visa Information and Appointment Services website to create an account, pay the machine-readable visa (MRV) application fee and arrange your interview.